makrai/notes/mohammad2005-sentiment-chapter.md

 #### AFINN: ∼2,500 English terms annotated for valence (Nielsen, 2011).
 The
 ratings range from -5 (most negative) to +5 (most positive) in steps of 1.32

-#### Linguistic Inquiry and Word Count (LIWC) Dictionary: ∼1,400 English terms
+#### Linguistic Inquiry and Word Count (LIWC) Dictionary

-manually identified to denotate the affect categories: positive emotion, neg- ative emotion, anxiety, anger, and sadness (Pennebaker, Boyd, Jordan, & Blackburn, 2015)
+* ∼1,400 English terms manually identified to denotate the affect categories:
+* positive emotion, negative emotion, anxiety, anger, and sadness
+* Pennebaker, Boyd, Jordan, & Blackburn, (2015)

-#### The Affective Norms for English Words (ANEW): ∼1,000 English terms
+#### The Affective Norms for English Words (ANEW)

-annotated for valence, arousal, and dominance (Bradley & Lang, 1999).34
+* ∼1,000 English terms annotated for valence, arousal, and dominance (Bradley & Lang, 1999).34

+---

 * Emotion lexicons such as those listed above provide simple and effective means to analyze and draw inferences from large amounts of text.
 They are also used by machine learning systems to improve prediction accuracy, especially when the amount of training data is limited.
+Large emotion
-Large emotion lexicons are also widely used in digital humanities, literary analyses, psychology, and art for a number purposes.
+  * also used in digital humanities, literary analyses, psychology, and art

 # 6. Modeling the impact of sentiment modifiers 27